danheberden/vim-slantstatus/README.md

 Add `slantstatus.vim` to your `.vim/autoload` directory or use [pathogen](https://github.com/tpope/vim-pathogen)
 to add the file (or whole folder - possibly as a git submodule) to your `.vim/bundle` directory.

+Next, you should add a patched terminal font.
 You can use the [powerline fonts](https://github.com/Lokaltog/powerline-fonts) if you like that style.
 I found it to stand out too much, hence the slanted style.
 You can find patched fonts in the `fonts` directory to use in your terminal of choice (be sure to set both ascii and non-ascii fonts).

 ## Use